-Dutch Student Alex van Pelt Enjoys Field Work in Florida
+Dutch student Alex van Pelt enjoys field work in Florida

 Undergraduate student Alex van Pelt is inspired by biology at every scale, from cells to whole ecosystems, to find innovative solutions for a more circular economy.
 As a summer intern at the CCS, van Pelt works alongside researchers in the field and builds research skills as she gets set to close her chapter as an undergraduate student.

 “The part I like the most about field work is the time I can observe the marsh, sit still and watch how all the organisms in the marsh live,” said van Pelt.
-“The other day it was high tide, and we went back for elevation data.
+“The other day it was high tide, and we went went back for the elevation data.
 I got to see the filtering job of the mussels and the water was so clear.
 That was amazing to see!”

 Alexandra van Pelt is interested in the field of bio-inspired innovation because of its integration of biology, art and design.
 Her active involvement in CCS research as an international intern will equip her with skills needed to conduct her own research during her master’s program, which starts this September in the Netherlands.
 (Photo credit: Megan Sam)